How Long Should A Memory Foam Mattress Last?

 Proper care and maintenance, such as regular rotation, can help to prevent this premature sagging and ensure longevity.
 However, once a permanent indentation has formed, it's usually a sign that it's time to consider replacing your mattress.

-Understanding the Impact of Reduced Comfort and Support
+The Impact of Reduced Comfort and Support

 The comfort and support provided by a memory foam mattress are among its most lauded features.
 However, as the mattress ages, these attributes can diminish, impacting your sleep quality.